 Games and other software for the Lynx can be emulated.
 To learn more about that, see this page - Atari Lynx Emulation

-This information is courtesy of Lee Chapman, the admin of the Atari Lynx Fans group.
+The above information is courtesy of Lee Chapman, the admin of the Atari Lynx Fans group.